 Indicator Description: These three elements were set out in a letter from the Department of Health to chief executives of trusts and LAs dated 11th March 2005 as key elements that should be present as part of a comprehensive Child and Adolescent Mental Health Service (CAMHS).
-The Local Development Plan Return (LDPR) line descriptors are as follows: 24 Hour Coverage (line 5334): Are arrangements in place to ensure that 24 hour cover is available to meet the urgent mental health needs of children and young people and specialist mental health assessments undertaken within 24 hours or during the next working day where indicated?CAMHS for under 18s with Learning Disability (LD) (line 5335): Is a full range of CAMHS for children and young people and specialist mental health assesses for 16 and 17 year olds (line 5336): Do all 16 and 17 year old in your area who need CAMHS have access to service appropriate to their age and level of maturity?
+The Local Development Plan Return (LDPR) line descriptors are as follows: 24 Hour Coverage (line 5334): Are arrangements in place to ensure that 24 hour cover is available to meet the urgent mental health needs of children and young people and specialist mental health assessments undertaken within 24 hours or during the next working day where indicated?CAMHS for under 18s with Learning Disability (LD) (line 5335): Is a full range of CAMHS for children and young people who also have a learning disability explicitly commissioned by or on behalf of all of the PCTs in your area?
+Access for 16 and 17 year olds (line 5336): Do all 16 and 17 year old in Quor area who need CAMHS have access to service appropriate to their age and level of maturity?
 NB.
 Please note that PCTs were reconfigured in October 2006.
 For current PCT names please see the Healthcare Commission APA briefing.
-Please note that Q3 & Q4 2006/07 data are reported for reconfigured PCTs, where they exist in the LA.
+Q3 & Q4 2006/07 data is reported for reconfigured PCTs where these exist in the LA.